 I love decorating with maps and for my latest project transformed a vintage suitcase with them.
-This upcycled map suitcase is the new storage place for all my travel memorabilia, photos, trinkets, maps etc that I collect on my holidays.
+This upcycled map suitcase is the new storage place for all my travel memorabilia, photos, trinkets, maps, etc, that I collect on my holidays.

 What you need to make a map suitcase

-Cardboard – any old cardboard from delivery boxes is ok
+- Cardboard – any old cardboard from delivery boxes is ok

-Map fabric for the inside, easily available on ebay
+- Map fabric for the inside.

-I upcycled my map suitcase in 2 stages; firstly I decoupaged the outside with paper maps and then lined the case with fabric.
+I upcycled my map suitcase in 2 stages; firstly, I decoupaged the outside with paper maps and then lined the case with fabric.

 Stage 1: Transforming the outside of the map suitcase